Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WbjT836oTRQ.md

 ### Transcript

-> glow in the dark patterns oh that's kind of cool that would be actually really cool can you i'll put that in the keyway side
+> glow in the dark patterns oh that's kind of cool that would be actually really cool can you I'll put that in the keyway side